theriley106/IvyBound/README.md

   <img src="static/5.png"/>
 </p>

-In other words, GoldenState1 posted that they had received an acceptance in the Columbia University admissions thread, but they posted their stats in a seperate admissions thread for a different school.
+In other words, GoldenState1 posted that they received an acceptance in the Columbia University admissions thread, but they posted their stats in a seperate admissions thread for a different school.

 ### Why is it taking so long to pull admission statistics?